codedokode/guarddog/README.md

 [![Build Status](https://travis-ci.org/codedokode/guarddog.svg?branch=master)](https://travis-ci.org/codedokode/guarddog)

 Guarddog is an utility in Go that executes a program while restricting a set of system calls it is allowed to make.
 Guarddog is also able to chroot(2) into a given directory and change user and group ids before running the program.
+This is done so that you don't have to put chroot program into the sandbox.

 Guarddog uses seccomp(2) with `SECCOMP_SET_MODE_FILTER` option to put a restriction so the kernel must support it.
 On attempt to make a call not specified in a list of allowed calls the kernel sends a `SIGKILL` signal that terminates the program.